 For each model, the signs that match the data are colored in blue, while those that do not are red.
-We do this to highlight the fact that in the a broad class of state-dependent price setting models that we consider, none match the data in all the dimensions that we have presented.
+We do this to highlight the fact that in the broad class of statedependent price setting models that we consider, none match the data in all the dimensions that we have presented.
 In particular, this highlights the usefulness of the inflation-skewness correlation as a statistic to test the existing menu cost models.
 As we have already argued, these models make a counterfactual prediction with this statistic because of the state-dependence that underlies them.
+It is also worth noting that the Calvo and rational inattention models have the same predictions, and therefore disagree with the data in the same ways.
 In the next section, we consider a menu cost model that weakens state-dependence and can be reconciled with the empirical correlations that we find.